rayoub/rupee/results/benchmarks/README.md

 #### cath_d94

 Subset of d99 that includes all domains for which CATHEDRAL returns the query domain as the first domain.
 This helps ensure we are not evaluating RUPEE against possible CATHEDRAL bugs.

+### Against SSM

+#### scop_d204

+Subset of d500 that is defined in SCOP 1.73.

+#### scop_d193

+Subset of d204 that includes all domains for which SSM returns results.
+In some cases, a domain may not have enough secondary structures for SSM to work with.

+#### scop_d62

+Subset of d193 that includes all domains for which SSM returns greater than or equal to 50 results.